plomino/PlominoDoc/docs/build.rst

     http://localhost:8090/demo/books/plomino_documents/1919-john-dospassos

 ..
-Note: If you use this facility, you need to take care that document ids are unique, well-formed, and resolve any issues that arise when replicating documents to other Plomino instances.
+Warning:: If you use this facility, you need to take care that document ids are unique, well-formed, and resolve any issues that arise when replicating documents to other Plomino instances.
 Calculating your own document ids can be a considerable responsibility, depending on the